LiWentomng/Box-supervised-instance-segmentation/README.md

-# Survey of Box-supervised Instance Segmentation.
+# Awesome Box-supervised Instance Segmentation.
 NOTE: If I miss some paper, plese feel free to submit a PR or contact me (liwentong at zju.edu.cn).

 ## 2022